EccentricSavage/EccentricSavage/README.md

 Hi 👋 My name is Storm Savage
 =============================

-Aspiring Software Engineer
+Software Engineer
 --------------------------

 While pursuing a degree in Physics, I discovered my love of programming and solving all manners of problems via code.
 Since then I have never stopped improving my skills.

 *   🌍  I'm based in South Africa
 *   ✉️  You can contact me at [stormsjsavage@gmail.com](mailto:stormsjsavage@gmail.com)
-*   🧠  I'm currently learning React
+*   🧠  I'm currently learning VueJs
 *   🤝  I'm open to collaborating on projects

 ### Skills